ropensci/GSODR/README.md

 Using *GSODR*
 -------------

-### Query the NCEI FTP server for GSOD data

 *GSODR's* main function, `get_GSOD()`, downloads and cleans GSOD data from the NCEI server.
 Following is an example of its capabilities, for more detailed examples of its capabilities, please see the [*GSODR* introduction vignette](https://ropensci.github.io/GSODR/articles/GSODR.html).

-#### Example - Download weather station data for Toowoomba, Queensland for 2010
+### Example - Download weather station data for Toowoomba, Queensland for 2010

 ``` r
 library(GSODR)